saipanindra/ReminderApp/README.md

 # ReminderApp
-App to get reminders
+* Allow users to sign up

-Sign up and get reminders.
+* Allow user to CUD reminders., also edit/delete